olivierHuvelle/powerplant-coding-challenge/context.md

 # IMPROVEMENTS
   - Logger : create an env (arg) -> dedicated class -> dependency injection , then test Logger in test mode + pretty print
   - Add a git hook to check formatting PEP (pre-commit) and run all tests (pre-push)
+  - Add a uniqueness constraint check on powerplants and other subfields from the payload